yueguoguo/yueguoguo.github.io/_posts/2022-12-28-babysitting-vs-machine-learning.md

 <font size="1"> The pipeline in a babysitting system is similar to that in a
 machine learning system. </font>

-* The pipeline takes the raw input to feed the baby, and the feedback from the baby is continuously collected to "retrain" (reprocess) the baby.
+* The pipeline takes the raw input (formula milk powder) to feed the baby, and they are preserved in the storage.
-* The core component is the *babysitting console* where there is an *auto milk maker machine* and a *babysitting platform* which consists of the crib, the stroller, Stokke Tripp Trap, etc.
+* The core component is the *babysitting console* where there is an *auto milk maker machine* to "featurize" the milk powder and a *babysitting platform* which consists of the crib, the stroller, Stokke Tripp Trap, etc., for the baby to stay in.
 * A set of *utilities* are used to practice the daily babysitting.
-* The mobile app collects real-time data and feedback from baby, with which the decisions are made to fine tune the "parameters" used in the babysitting console.
+* I use a mobile app to collect the real-time data and feedback from baby, with which the decisions are made to fine tune the "parameters" used in the babysitting console.

 The system pipeline is run in a batch mode with a frequency of about 3 hours.
-The front-end feedback is collected in real-time which is used as a supervisory signal.
-The parameters in the babysitting console and the utilities module are dynamically adjusted to optimize a local objective - reduce the times of cry - and overall, the hollistic system is aimed at making the growth data of the baby meet WHO standard.
+The front-end feedback is collected in a real-time manner which is used as a supervisory signal.
+The parameters in the babysitting console and the utilities module are dynamically adjusted to optimize a local objective - **reduce the times of cry** - and overall, the hollistic system is aimed at making the growth data of the baby as close as the WHO standard.

-Gladly, the engineering best practices helps my baby grow with healthiness and happiness - its growth data are above 90% quantile of the WHO child standard for its age.
+Gladly, the engineering best practices helps my baby grow with healthiness and happiness - its growth data are slightly above 90% quantile of the WHO child standard for its age.
 Hopefully with the continuous optimization performed by its parents, the babysitting system will help the baby's growth in the life-term run with high efficiency!